Thursday, 21 April 2016

 EARLY KNOTTED RUGS IN CENTRAL ASIA

-'Carpets and rugs are mentioned in 3rd to 4th century documents as given in payment or part-payment for a wide variety of wares, from women to camels.
+'Carpets and rugs are mentioned in 3rd to 4th-century documents as given in payment or part-payment for a wide variety of wares, from women to camels.
 Finds of wooden weft beaters linked to pile making or tapestry weaving undoubtedly show that these types of textiles were produced in eastern Turkestan, today Singkiang.
 An analysis of some documents gives every reason to believe that carpets and rugs not only played an important part in the regional economy but that they were also produced locally and on a regular, organised basis.
-Making textiles was an important and culturally significant activity that may have been regularly practiced in homes and, as some evidence suggests, possibly even in monastic establishments.
+Making textiles was an important and culturally significant activity that may have been regularly practised in homes and, as some evidence suggests, possibly even in monastic establishments.
 The use of textiles as an efficient medium of exchange presupposes a fair degree of standardisation.
 Textiles and tools are representatives of a broad and diverse ancient material culture generating economic, social and cultural capital'.
 (V&A)

 Knotted woollen fragment, Loulan found, 150BC-60AD, V&A